-Persons with chronic illnesses are vulnerable to poor air quality, extreme heat, and human health hazards.
+Persons with chronic illnesses are vulnerable to poor air quality, extreme heat, and human health hazards such as potentially contaminated soil.

 Cost-burdened households and low-income households are vulnerable to all hazards in the community.

 Public safety and emergency medical response are vulnerable to coastal flooding, flooding, severe storms, and wildfire.